Alin1911/1-Matlab/README.md

-# MN
-Metode Numerice-GNU Octave
+Exercitii rezolvate an 1 MN ACS